ca0v/html-playground/README.md

 2019.12.20 - refactor into commands
-2019.12.20 - rotate the actual background image and not the panel 2019.12.21 - ability to TRS text overlay, panel styles 2019.12.22 - "shift+click" to group/ungroup (think sketchup)
+2019.12.20 - rotate the actual background image and not the panel 2019.12.21 - ability to TRS text overlay, panel styles 2019.12.22 - ability to style the outer panel-container (why is that not a panel) 2019.12.22 - "shift+click" to group/ungroup (think sketchup)

 # definitions